Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 Non-Compete Agreements

-Hawaii does allow the use of non-compete agreements.
+Hawaii allows the use of non-compete agreements.
 To be enforceable under Hawaii law, a non-compete agreement must:

 - be ancillary to a legitimate purpose that does not violate Chapter 480 of the Hawaii Revised Statutes;